wireservice/csvkit/docs/scripts/csvsql.rst

                            in.
      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                            Limit CSV dialect sniffing to the specified number of bytes.
-Specify "0" to disable sniffing.
+Specify "0" to disable sniffing entirely, or "-1" to sniff the entire file.
-     -I, --no-inference    Disable type inference when parsing the input.
+     -I, --no-inference    Disable type inference (and --locale, --date-format, --datetime-format, --no-leading-zeroes) when parsing
+                           the input.
      --chunk-size CHUNK_SIZE
                            Chunk size for batch insert into the table.
 Requires --insert.